 The Board Chair leads on an annual basis a peer review process through one-on-one meetings with each individual director.
-In addition, the Board

-The overall results and suggestions derived from the annual Board performance assessment are taken into consideration to improve the functioning and activities of the Board and its committees. may, from time to time, hire an independent advisor to assist the Board of Directors in independently assessing the performance of the Board of Directors, Board committees, Board and committee Chairs and individual directors.
+In addition, the Board may, from time to time, hire an independent advisor to assist the Board of Directors in independently assessing the performance of the Board of Directors, Board committees, Board and committee Chairs and individual directors.
 The Governance, Sustainability and Safety Committee also considers on an annual basis the appropriateness of conducting a peer assessment through an independent advisor.